barsoom/devbook/styleguide/README.md

 :thumbsdown: Veto!
 I feel that I have all the facts needed to say no.

-:fist: I stand aside.
+:punch: I stand aside.
 I neither support nor oppose this.

 :point_right: Let's discuss further.
 We don't have all the facts yet.